varabyte/kotter/README.md

 └─ }
 ```

-Unlike `Session`, you shouldn't ever need to add an extension method on top of a `Section`, because a section is mainly
+Unlike `Session`, you shouldn't ever need to add an extension method on top of a `Section`.
+This is because its
-just a class for managing two sub-parts - the render logic (which runs on a render thread) and the run logic (which runs
-on the main thread).
+`section { ... }` block and its `run { ... }` block both receive different scope classes as their receiver classes.

-It is the render and run parts that are particularly interesting, those being the most likely ones that users will want
+It is those scope classes you usually will want to extend.
-to extend in general.
 These are discussed next.

 **3 - `RenderScope`**